charitha-chittiboena/WT-CBP/Readme.txt

 ABSTRACT:-
-In this project, I have tried to build an Student result management website, which can simulate all the basic controls that an actual required of store result website has.
-I have used eclipse oxygen 3 , java 1.8, tomcat 9.0 and MySQL 5.7.31
+In this project, we have tried to build an Student result management website, which can simulate all the basic controls that an actual required of store result website has. we have used eclipse oxygen 3 , java 1.8, tomcat 9.0 and MySQL 5.7.31

 INTRODUCTION:-